yalavrinenko/lammps/doc/src/pair_wpmd_dft.rst

 where :math:`N_\mathrm{e}` --- number of wavepackets.

-The exchange-correlation energy evaluated in local density approximation with spin as:
+The exchange-correlation energy is evaluated in local density approximation with spin as:

 .. math::
     E_{\mathrm XC}^{\mathrm LSDA}[n_\uparrow,n_\downarrow]=